allu0786ansari/Qubo_Analysis/README.md

 Download the installer binary from one of the following:

 - **Google Drive:** https://drive.google.com/file/d/1ufelmArJzfbZH1JkZks4FrN_MWFgLSS_/view?usp=sharing
+- **Using gdown:** gdown 1ufelmArJzfbZH1JkZks4FrN_MWFgLSS_
+  note: install gdown via pip install gdown to use it

 The downloaded file will be named: `cplex_studio2211.linux_x86_64.bin`